That Pain in Your Neck

-We feel it’s important that you know what some of those things are so that you can know what to do to overcome that pain in your neck.
+We feel it’s important that you know what some of those things are so that you can know what you can do to overcome neck pain.
 That’s why over the next couple of weeks we’ll examine some of those thing that might be the source of your pain.

 Activities that cause neck pain

 Something as simple as making the same motioned or extended movement’s with your neck can cause you pain in your neck.
 That’s because it can cause you to strain your neck by overstretching or overusing the muscles in your neck.
 It can also cause you to injure the ligaments in your neck, which can lead to a sprained neck, or spasms in your neck muscles.

 To avoid this type of injury, you will want to avoid the following activities.

 - Stretching your head for long periods of time, such as to see over a person in a theatre or a concert, or even just holding the phone between your ear and your shoulder, can lead to this type of injury

 - Using a pillow with poor neck support, such as any type that props your head too high or causes it to lay flay, can be the cause of this type of injury

 - Another way to incur a neck injury is to simply sleep on your stomach and then twist or bend your neck